 Exercise is one of the best ways you can keep your lungs strong and healthy, according to the American Lung Association, which can be particularly important in the fight against COVID-19.
 Plus, an August 2018 study in The Lancet Psychiatry found that people who exercise report having 1.5 fewer poor mental health days a month.

-And exercise doesn't always have to mean a structured workout (although if that's your thing, you'll find plenty of options in our 20-Minute Workouts hub).
-Getting outside for a walk counts, as does taking a few trips up and down the stairs in your house, Mendez says.
+And exercise doesn't always have to mean a structured workout (although if that's your thing, you'll find plenty of options in LIVESTRONG.com's 20-Minute Workouts hub).
+Getting outside for a walk counts, as does taking a few trips up and down the stairs in your house, says Mayra Mendez, PhD, LMFT, a licensed psychotherapist with Providence Saint John's Child and Family Development Center in Santa Monica, California.

 6. Prioritize Sleep